 Raster datasets that contain attribute tables typically have cell values that represent or define a class, group, category, or membership.
 For example, a satellite image may have undergone a classification analysis to create a raster dataset that defines land uses.
-Some of the classes in the land-use classification may be forest land, wetland, crop land, and urban.
-Each number represents which cell value in the raster dataset would define the land use:
+Some of the classes in the land-use classification may be forestland, wetland, cropland, and urban.
+The numbers below could represent which cell value in the raster dataset would define the land use:

 1 Forestland 2 Wetland 3 Cropland 4 Urban